openaps/AndroidAPSdocs/docs/EN/Usage/autotune.md

 We advise to not use Autotune in the following cases:

 - You don't enter all your carbs
-  - If you don't enter carbs correction for an hypoglycemia, Autotune will see an unexcepted increase of your BG value and will increase your basal rates the ' hours earlier, it could be the opposite of what you need to avoid hypo, especially if it's in the middle of the night.
-That's why it's important to enter all carabs especially correction for hypo.
+  - If you don't enter carbs correction for an hypoglycemia, Autotune will see an unexcepted increase of your BG value and will increase your basal rates the 4 hours earlier, it could be the opposite of what you need to avoid hypo, especially if it's in the middle of the night.
+That's why it's important to enter all carbs especially correction for hypo.
 - You have a lot of period with UAM detected during the day.
   - Do you have entered all your carbs and correctly estimated your Carbs ?
   - All UAM periods (except if you enter no carbs during a day and categorized UAM as basal is disabled), all your UAM periods will be categorized as basal, this can increase a lot your basal (much more than necessary)